-Upon completion of this offering, the authorized capital stock of OneWater Inc. will consist of shares of Class A common stock, \$0.01 par value per share, of which shares will be issued and outstanding, shares of Class B common stock, \$0.01 par value per share, of which shares will be issued and outstanding and shares of preferred stock, \$0.01 par value per share, of which no shares will be issued and outstanding.
+Upon completion of this offering, the authorized capital stock of OneWater Inc. will consist of 40,000,000 shares of Class A common stock, \$0.01 par value per share, of which 3,646,654 shares will be issued and outstanding, 10,000,000 shares of Class B common stock, \$0.01 par value per share, of which 5,883,540 shares will be issued and outstanding and 1,000,000 shares of preferred stock, \$0.01 par value per share, of which no shares will be issued and outstanding.

-The following summary of the capital stock and amended and restated certificate of incorporation and bylaws of OneWater Inc., each of which will be in effect upon the completion of this offering, does not purport to be complete and is qualified in its entirety by reference to the provisions of applicable law and to our amended and restated certificate of incorporation and bylaws, which are filed as exhibits to the registration statement of which this prospectus is a part.
+The following summary of the capital stock and amended and restated certificate of incorporation and amended and restated bylaws of OneWater Inc., each of which will be in effect upon the completion of this offering, does not purport to be complete and is qualified in its entirety by reference to the provisions of applicable law and to our amended and restated certificate of incorporation and bylaws, which are filed as exhibits to the registration statement of which this prospectus is a part.